 The CPU and graphics card are fairly well balanced on this PC and probably would need upgrading around the same time, as if you decided to upgrade one, the other would quickly become the limiting factor.
 With the AM4 socket on the motherboard in this ArchAngel, you could consider processors like the Ryzen 5 1500X, 1600 or 600X to give a performance boost.

 The GTX 1050 Ti is a fine graphics card, but if in the future you feel it starts to lack power, you might want to look into an upgrade to a higher model such as the GTX 1070 or higher.
 At that point, depending on the requirements of the particular graphics card you’re looking at swapping in, you may also need to upgrade the power supply to a larger unit.

-At the time of this review the Ryzen/GTX 1050 Ti version of the ArchAngel is selling for around $640 but bear in mind that prices change all the time (current price is $699.00 on Amazon).
+At the time of this review, the Ryzen/GTX 1050 Ti version of the ArchAngel is selling for around $740 but bear in mind that prices change all the time.
+The latest pricing can be viewed on Amazon here.
 If you can get the ArchAngel cheap, then it might be a good buy.

-Unfortunately, to us this means the ArchAngel at its normal retail price doesn’t really stack up to the best value – the non-discounted retail price ($739 on Amazon at the time of this review) is actually still a bit more than the cost of buying individual parts and assembling it yourself.
+Unfortunately, to us this means the ArchAngel at its normal retail price doesn’t really stack up to the best value – the non-discounted retail price (which was $740 on Amazon at the time of this review) is actually still a bit more than the cost of buying individual parts and assembling it yourself.